 Technically, the Book Adventure reading program is not exclusive to summer but takes place throughout the entire year!
 Children create accounts on the Book Adventure website.
 As they finish reading a book, they will take quizzes which enable them to earn points.
 Points can be turned in for prizes such as discounts on magazines, books and temporary tattoos.

 Join Pottery Barn Kids each week for a story time this summer as they read some favorite stories!
 Ask an associate for a Book Club Passport to receive $10 off of one item after attending five story times!
-The 2016 Special themes and activities:

 Six Flags has an exciting program that encourages students in grades K to 6 to read for fun!
 After students complete six hours of recreational reading, they can earn a free ticket to Six Flags!
 The program is available to teachers and schools at no cost to participate.
-This is a popular program and registration is now closed for 2015-16 year.

 On Your Mark, Get Set, Read!, Local Library